-The self-cleaning surfaces are coated with a porous, matte ceramic layer.
+The self-cleaning surfaces are coated with a porous, matt ceramic layer.
 This coating absorbs and dispels splashes from baking and roasting while the appliance is in operation.

-If the self-cleaning surfaces no longer clean themselves sufficiently and dark stains appear, they can be cleaned using targeted heating.
+If the self-cleaning surfaces no longer clean themselves sufficiently and dark patches appear, they can be cleaned by running a program specifically to heat them up.